 - Remove the pretzels with a slotted spoon and drain well.
 Place onto the Silpat or parchment paper lined baking sheet.

-- In small bowl, beat egg to make egg wash.
+- In a small bowl, beat egg to make an egg wash.

 - Brush egg wash over pretzels.
 Sprinkle with coarse salt.

 - Bake for 11-15 minutes, or until the pretzels are golden brown.

 - Generously brush with melted butter on all sides.

 I would LOVE to hear how these Buttery Soft Pretzels turn out for you!